fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 * Node ABCI Application itself (**App** or **ABCI App**)

 ### Operations
 Clients typically interact with Fluence via some local **Proxy**.
-This Proxy might be implemented in any language (because it communicates with TM Core by queries RPC endpoints), for example Scala implementation of *some operation* may look like `def doSomeOperation(req: SomeRequest): SomeResponse`.
-However this application uses simple (but powerful) Python `query.sh` script as Proxy to perform arbitraty operations, including:
+This Proxy might be implemented in any language (because it communicates with TM Core by queries RPC endpoints), for example, Scala implementation of *some operation* may look like `def doSomeOperation(req: SomeRequest): SomeResponse`.
+This application uses simple (but powerful) Python `query.sh` script as Proxy to perform arbitrary operations, including:
 * Write transactions
 `tx a/b=10`
 * Key read queries